Iwontbecreative/Deep_hybrid_networks/README.md

-# Deep_hybrid_networks
+# Limited samples benchmarking on CIFAR10

-Benchmarking several image recognition methods in limited samples situations
+We benchmark several image recognition methods on a downsampled (1000 samples for train) of the CIFAR-10 dataset.